learn-co-curriculum/dsc-sampling-statistics-lab/README.md

 Thus, even though each sample may give you an answer involving some error, the expected value is right at the target: exactly the population mean.
 In other words, if one does the experiment over and over again, the overall average of the sample mean is exactly the population mean.
 If the sample size is increased, the standard error is reduced.

-According to **Central Limit Theorem**, for a large sample size, `x_hat` is approximately normally distributed, regardless of the distribution of the population one samples from
+According to the **Central Limit Theorem**, for a large sample size, `x_hat` is approximately normally distributed, regardless of the distribution of the population one samples from.

 ## Summary

-In this lab we saw how sampling statistics relate to population statistics.
+In this lab, we saw how sampling statistics relate to population statistics.
 In order to estimate a population parameter (i.e. mean) with a high level of accuracy, We must reduce the spread or the sample error which is simply the standard deviation of the samples from the sample mean.
 The size of samples must be set carefully in order to avoid excessive values for standard error to gain a high level of confidence in our population estimates.